prasser/object-selector/README.md

                              .build();
 ```

-The constructed selector can be used to select objects in the following way:
+The constructed selector can then be used to select objects:

 ```Java
 for (Element element : list){